Cycling in The Trossachs and around Loch Lomond

 Near the end of the Forest Drive turn right and follow the South shore of Loch Venachar until Callander.
 A route information sheet of the Aberfoyle to Callander section of NCR 7 is available here for download as a PDF file.

 Another option is from Aberfoyle to Stronachlachar (instead of Callander).
-In this case exit the Forest Drive and turn right or continue on the Dukes Pass until the T junction at Loch Achray and turn left towards the popular Loch Katrine which has an excellent cycle path along the North shore.
+In this case exit the Forest Drive and turn right or continue on the Dukes Pass until the T junction at Loch Achray and turn left towards the popular Loch Katrine which has an excellent private cycle road along the North shore.
 There you can have a break and take a loch cruise with your bike on the SS Sir Walter Scott to Stronachlachar where you can then cycle back to Aberfoyle.
 About 35 miles for the whole trip and can be strenuous! but the views and routes are worth the effort.

 Maps are available at the David Marshall Lodge in Aberfoyle or at the Information Post at Milton, one of the start points for the trail.
 There are many possibilities to combine routes with each other.
 Below you can find some of the cycle/walking routes in the Trossachs area.